-- \$450 Early bird fee with adventure card (with \$100 non-refundable deposit paid by April 1st and balance paid by May 31) - \$500 Early bird fee without adventure card (with \$100 non-refundable deposit paid by April 1st and balance paid by May 31) - \$480 Full fee with adventure card (Registration and payment after April 1st) - \$530 Full fee without adventure card (Registration and payment after April 1st)
+- \$530 Early bird fee with adventure card (with a \$100 non-refundable deposit paid by March 31st and balance paid by May 31st) - \$580 Early bird fee without adventure card (with a \$100 non-refundable deposit paid by March 31st and balance paid by May 31st) - \$550 Full fee with adventure card (Registration and payment after March 31st) - \$600 Full fee without adventure card (Registration and payment after March 31st)

 Two adult leaders may camp for free if a pack brings five to eight Scouts.
 Each pack must provide a minimum of two adults for leadership (each 21+ and registered members of the BSA).
-For each additional four Scouts the pack must provide one additional leader (21+ and registered members of the BSA).
-The cost for each additional leader is \$210.
+For each additional four Scouts, the pack must provide one additional leader (21+ and registered members of the BSA).
+The cost for each additional leader is \$230.

-Each pack that registers at least 5 scouts will be able to register 1 den chief for free.
-The cost for additional den chiefs is \$210.
+Each pack with at least five scouts can register one den chief for free.
+The cost for additional den chiefs is \$230.